 After signing my name, I walked back out into the park, around the fountain and sat down near the eternal flame flickering at odds with the burning sun.
-Surrounded by gardeners on their hands and knees with tiny trowels reverently manicuring the gardens, I noticed a group of young girls taking selfies at the Memorial Cenotaph next to Japanese people in prayer and considered the concept of Nuclear Tourism.
-Hiroshima is after all, one of Japan’s leading tourist attractions, but what exactly compels people to visit areas of disaster?
-Do people, like the group of girls at the monument who walked off jovially discussing their night ahead, really come here to reflect on any part of themselves, human’s violent tendencies, history and what it means to exist?
+Surrounded by gardeners on their hands and knees with tiny trowels reverently manicuring the gardens, I noticed a group of young girls taking selfies at the Memorial Cenotaph next to Japanese people in prayer and considered the concept of Disaster Tourism.
+Hiroshima is after all, one of Japan’s leading tourist attractions, but what exactly compels people to visit areas of devastation?
+Do people, like the group of girls at the monument who walked off jovially discussing their night ahead, really come here to reflect on any part of themselves, our violent tendencies, history and the nature of what it means to exist as a human being?
 Or is modern day Hiroshima just the credits of a real-life horror movie people think they need to sit through at some stage of their lives?

-A visit to anywhere with deep emotional implications, without any real intent to connect, seems a false emblem of awareness; serving as nothing more than an opportunity to upload a photo onto social media in a effort to create the mirage of empathy and cultural sensitivity.
+A visit to anywhere with deep emotional implications, without any real intent to connect, seems a false emblem of awareness; serving as nothing more than an opportunity to upload a photo in a effort to create the air of empathy and a mirage of cultural sensitivity.
 Conversely, does sitting down and taking the time to contemplate how the mountains were the only witness to the river boiling and writing notes to the chimes of the trams and leaves blowing in the wind really make an individual any more connected to the ether of suffering history and the human condition subjects us to?
-Articulating ideas of this nature doesn’t suddenly elevate a writer into a holy realm of self-entitled illumination, but there does seem to be degrees to which people open themselves up to self-reflection and contemplation.
+Articulating ideas of this nature doesn’t suddenly elevate a writer into a holy realm of illumination, but there does seem to be degrees to which people open themselves up to self-reflection and contemplation.